Bessie Braddock: Appraisal

 At the time of her death, commentators described Bessie as one of the most notable political personalities of her time, and perhaps the best-known woman in Britain after Queen Elizabeth II.
 She was especially appreciated in Liverpool, where much of her campaigning zeal for better housing and healthcare was concentrated.
 Widely known and remembered as "Battling Bessie", thirty years after her death she was placed eighth in a BBC poll of "great Merseysiders".

 Bessie was renowned for the sharpness of her tongue, either in pursuit of her campaigns or in denouncing her enemies.
 She frequently used inflammatory, colourful language, once describing an opposing councillor as a "blasted rat", and another time telling the Tory majority that she was willing "to take a machine gun to the lot of you".
 In contrast to this aggressive public, Bessie's private life was unostentatious.
 She did not smoke or drink, dressed conventionally and holidayed modestly in Scarborough.
 Nevertheless, she enjoyed the company of many glamorous friends from the worlds of show business and boxing.

 Towards perceived adversaries, Bessie showed neither patience nor respect, especially those with whom she had once shared common ground on the far left.
 Apart from her attacks on Bevan, she displayed particular scorn for the future Labour Party leader Michael Foot, whose practice in the 1950s of writing articles attacking the Labour leadership for right-wing newspapers was, she thought, disloyal.
-A much reported exchange between her and Churchill has her accusing him of being drunk, and him concurring but adding: "My dear you are ugly, but tomorrow I shall be sober and you will still be ugly"—or similar words.
-There is no reliable evidence that any such exchange took place; despite its popularity, commentators are generally sceptical.
+A much reported exchange between her and Churchill has her accusing him of being "drunk, and what's more [...] disgustingly drunk", and him rejoining: "My dear, you are ugly, and what's more, you are disgustingly ugly.
+But tomorrow I shall be sober and you will still be disgustingly ugly."

-In 1984, Radio City, an independent Liverpool radio station, broadcast a 4-part dramatisation of Jack and Bessie Braddock's lives.
+In 1984, Radio City, an independent Liverpool radio station, broadcast a four-part dramatisation of Jack and Bessie Braddock's lives.
 Bessie Braddock is commemorated in Liverpool by the statue in Lime Street Station, and by a blue plaque erected at her modest home in ZigZag Road.
 In a 2014 Fabian Society essay the Labour MP Lisa Nandy wrote that Bessie "brought her experiences of life in the slums of Liverpool right into the heart of Westminster.
 Now, more than ever, we need the voices of working women to be heard in parliament".